caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

 **flag_quack**
 --------------------------------------------------

-  Do quack flagging, i.e. flag the begining and/or end chunks of each scan.
-Again, through FLAGDATA.
+  Do quack flagging, i.e. flag the beginning and/or end chunks of each scan.
+Again, this is done through FLAGDATA.

   **enable**

     *bool*, *optional*, *default = False*

-    Enable the flag_quack segment.
+    Enable the 'flag_quack' segment.

   **quackinterval**